Cynthia Erivo: 2024–present: Wicked and worldwide recognition

-Erivo portrayed Elphaba in the musical fantasy film Wicked (2024), which served as the first part of a two-film adaptation of the musical play.
-The film's accompanying soundtrack album was co-billed to Erivo, who performed seven songs from the musical.
+Erivo portrayed Elphaba in the 2024 musical fantasy film Wicked, the first of a two-part film adaptation of the stage musical.
+She earned acclaim for the role, with Wendy Ide of The Guardian writing: "Erivo is terrific, her rich, velvety voice cracking under the weight of rejections and ridicule suffered by Elphaba."
+For her performance, Erivo received Best Actress nominations at the Golden Globes, Critics' Choice Awards, British Academy Film Awards, Screen Actors Guild Awards (where she also received a nomination for Outstanding Performance by a Cast), and Academy Awards.
+Her Academy Award nomination made her the second black actress after Viola Davis to receive more than one Best Actress nominations.
+The film's soundtrack album was co-billed to Erivo, who performed seven songs from the musical.
 It debuted at number two on the US Billboard 200 chart and gave Erivo her first UK top-ten hit with her rendition of "Defying Gravity".
-Erivo earned acclaim for the role, with Wendy Ide of The Guardian writing "Erivo is terrific, her rich, velvety voice cracking under the weight of rejections and ridicule suffered by Elphaba."
-For her performance, Erivo received nominations for Best Actress at the Golden Globes, British Academy Film Awards, Screen Actors Guild Awards (where she also received a nomination for Outstanding Performance by a Cast), and Academy Awards.
-Her Academy Award nomination made her the second black actress after Viola Davis to have been nominated for Best Actress more than once.

-In May 2025, it was announced that Erivo would be returning to the West End in a one-woman play adaptation of Dracula, where she would play all 23 roles.
-It will play at the Noël Coward Theatre for a limited 16-week engagement from 4 February to 31 May 2026.
-The play is being produced by Michael Cassel and Adam Kenwright, who both produced the production of The Picture of Dorian Gray, where Sarah Snook played all the roles in the show.
-The play will also feature an original song towards the end of the production, which will be composed by Clemence Williams.
+In May 2025, it was announced that Erivo would return to the West End in a one-woman adaptation of Dracula at the Noël Coward Theatre, performing all 23 roles.
+It plays at the for a limited 16-week engagement from 4 February to 31 May 2026.
+The play was produced by Michael Cassel and Adam Kenwright, who produced the one-woman production of The Picture of Dorian Gray starring Sarah Snook.
+It features an original song composed by Clemence Williams.

-On 8 June 2025 Erivo hosted the 78th Tony Awards where she received positive reviews with Deadline Hollywood declaring, "[She] did an absolutely flawless job as host, no nitpicking whatsoever.
-This is what an awards show should look like".
-Entertainment Weekly cited her as one of the show's highlights saying, "From the opening seconds, Erivo defied expectations" adding, "Throughout the ceremony, she played to her strengths and it made for a superb outing as a host ".
-The ceremony was the highest watched Tonys ceremony in six years.
+On 8 June 2025, Erivo hosted the 78th Tony Awards on CBS, where she received positive reviews.
+Deadline Hollywood declared her hosting abilities to be "absolutely flawless", while Entertainment Weekly cited her as one of the show's highlights, saying: "From the opening seconds, Erivo defied expectations" adding, "Throughout the ceremony, she played to her strengths and it made for a superb outing as a host".
+The ceremony drew 4.85 million viewers, becoming the most-viewed Tonys ceremony since 2019.

-In August 2025, Erivo starred as the title role in a revival of Jesus Christ Superstar for a three-right run at the Hollywood Bowl.
+In August 2025, Erivo starred as the title role in a revival of Jesus Christ Superstar for a three-night run at the Hollywood Bowl.

 Personal life

 Erivo is Catholic and has been described as "episodically vegan".
 She identifies as queer and bisexual.
-Erivo previously dated actor Dean John-Wilson from 2013 to 2017, and has been dating actress and producer Lena Waithe from late 2024.
+Erivo previously dated actor Dean John-Wilson from 2013 to 2017, and has been dating actress and producer Lena Waithe since late 2024.
+Erivo enjoys running, and ran the London Marathon in 2022 and 2026, and the New York City Marathon in 2016.